oliverlee/cortex_m/README.md

-Examples for building for stm32 with Bazel
+Tools for building and testing for Cortex-M with Bazel

 # building